How exactly do you say sugar in Italian?

 As sweet as sugar

 Essere zucchero e miele is another Italian idiom with a very similar meaning.
-It literally translates to “to be sugar and honey”, so it’s used to describe a very affectionate and sweet kind of person.
+It literally translates to “to be sugar and honey”, so it’s used to describe a very affectionate and sweet type of person.

 Essere zucchero e miele